-a) All development (excluding householder applications) will be required to achieve the relevant minimum standards below unless superseded by national planning policy or Building Regulations.
+a) All development (excluding householder applications) will be required to achieve the relevant minimum standards below unless superseded by national planning policy, Building Regulations or it can be demonstrated that it is not practicable, feasible or viable (in which case the minimum standard should be met as far as is possible).
 Applications for major development must be supported by a Sustainability Statement demonstrating that the minimum standards are met and where possible exceeded.
 All development is encouraged to exceed these minimum standards where possible.